PratikGaikwad2005/CRUD/README.md

 # CRUD
-This is the project which is done by Mongoose and NodeJS to operate a CRUD operation using MVC (model view controller)
+This is the project which is done by Mongoose and NodeJS to operate a CRUD operation using MVC (model view controller) module